If you have a Chevy Cruze with a P0299 code, there is an issue with low pressure from the turbo.

 Before swapping out a turbo, be sure there is no intake manifold leak or any place the pressure can be lost.

-Replacing the turbo is a straightforward task done by many DIY mechanics but of course, if in doubt, be ire to take your car to a professional.
+Replacing the turbo is a straightforward task done by many DIY mechanics but of course, if in doubt, take your car to a professional.

 Have you had a problem with a Chevy Cruze and a P0299 Code?
 Let us know your thoughts below.